 Tip: To ward off any unwanted conflict, we highly recommend either inviting or warning the neighbors about the movie night.

 Create the atmosphere

-Since your guests will be sitting for awhile, set up a few rows of comfy seats like foldable camping or beach chairs, or some cushy patio loungers.
+Since your guests will be sitting for a while, set up a few rows of comfy seats like foldable camping or beach chairs, or some cushy patio loungers.
 You should also give each guest a blanket in case the air starts to get chilly.

-You’ll also want to minimize light pollution around the screen so switch off all the outside lights.
+You’ll also want to minimize light pollution around the screen to switch off all the outside lights.
 At the same time, you can’t have it so dark that no one can see.
 For a happy medium solution, try lining your backyard pathways with non-evasive light like glowsticks.